Home

 The Ironman 130E is a beginner’s machine, pure and simple.
 Manual resistance with only eight levels, a very basic LCD display and a stride of just 14” add up to a machine that’s for individuals who are trying out elliptical cross trainers for the first time.
 Anyone who is looking for variety or options needs to look elsewhere.

 That being said, this may be the best basic beginner’s model we’ve seen in quite a while.
 It does everything it needs to do and does it very well – although the stride is short, the feeling of the glide is nice and smooth.
-The Ironman 130E is a relatively heavy, well constructed piece of equipment for the price, too.
-We just hate an elliptical trainer that wobbles and shakes with every stride – this one doesn’t.

 For the price, the Ironman 130E elliptical trainer gives you reliable, strong performance with no frills.
 It also gives you performance without too much worry about repairs or breakdown.
 Not bad.